Reflections on Method for Critical Code Studies

 Practical-communicative analysis

-If we look at the Facebook's News Feed algorithm development, we are able to investigate code as discourse through hermeneutic analysis, that is through close reading of the code:
+If we look at a simplified example of streaming media, such as the Facebook's News Feed algorithm, we are able to investigate code as discourse through hermeneutic analysis, that is through close reading of the code (and exploratory simulation):

 # ** 2009 Sourcecode Implementation